mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

       return avPt;
     }
 ```
-Structures can include members and methods that can be called even if there is no instance created of that type.
+Structures can include members and methods that can be called, even if there is no instance created of that type.
 Those use the keyword **static**.
 For example, we can add a member called OriginBlack that creates a black point located at the origin.
-We can also include a **static** method to compare if two existing points have the same color, as in the following.
+We can also include a **static** method to compare if two existing points have the same color, as in the following:

 ```C#
     // Static methods